xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 #### Build
 1. Run `dotnet build` from the terminal in the project folder.
 This will build the C# code.
 2. From the DotnetTemplate.Web folder, run `npm install` (first time only) and then `npm run build`.
-This will build the typescript code.
-If you see errors during installation containing "gyp ERR", you may need to first run `npm install --global windows-build-tools` (and restart your terminal).
+This will build the TypeScript code.
+If you are on Windows and see errors during installation containing "gyp ERR", you may need to first run `npm install --global windows-build-tools` (and restart your terminal).

 #### Run
 1. Run `dotnet run` in the DotnetTemplate.Web folder.
 This will start the app.